Zachariah (film): Reception

 Don Johnson later said in a 2014 interview with The A.V.
 Club, "they kind of loosely built it around the story of Siddhartha, and I was sort of the Govinda character."

-Roger Greenspun of The New York Times wrote in a review of the film "It is, at least in my experience, the first movie to parody the Western with the apparent intention of propagandizing homosexual love.
+Roger Greenspun of The New York Times wrote in a review of the film: "It is, at least in my experience, the first movie to parody the Western with the apparent intention of propagandizing homosexual love.
 I am aware that male relationships are a stock in trade of most Westerns and that, in Andy Warhol's brilliant 'Lonesome Cowboys,' there has already been a homosexual parody."

 The film recorded a loss of $1,435,000.

-Collider lists it as one of the 10 Best Acid Westerns, amongst Alejandro Jodorowsky's 'El Topo', Peter Fonda's 'The Hired Hand,' and Dennis Hopper's 'The Last Movie.'
+Collider lists it as one of the 10 Best Acid Westerns, amongst Alejandro Jodorowsky's El Topo, Peter Fonda's The Hired Hand, and Dennis Hopper's The Last Movie.

 Home media

-Zachariah was released to DVD by MGM Home Video on August 24, 2004, as a Region 1 widescreen DVD, and released to Blu-ray by Kino Lorber on February 5, 2019.
+Zachariah was released on DVD by MGM Home Video on August 24, 2004, as a Region 1 widescreen DVD, and on Blu-ray by Kino Lorber on February 5, 2019.